 Search our directory

-To celebrate and highlight its redesigned website, Lacoste, in accordance with its new brand platform, “Life is a Beautiful Sport,” partnered with GQ magazine to stage a 360-degree platform that encompassed all its major initiatives.
+NEW YORK To celebrate and highlight its redesigned website, Lacoste, in accordance with its new brand platform, “Life is a Beautiful Sport,” partnered with GQ magazine to stage a 360-degree platform that encompassed all its major initiatives.
 A weekend-long pop-up served to highlight the fashion label’s passion points and new digital flagship while providing an interactive experience for V.I.P. guests and passersby alike.